2017 Barcelona attacks

-On the afternoon of 17 August 2017, 22-year-old Younes Abouyaaqoub drove a van into pedestrians on La Rambla street in Barcelona, Catalonia, Spain, killing 13 people and injuring at least 130 others, one of whom died 10 days later on 27 August.
-Abouyaaqoub fled the attack on foot, then killed another person in order to steal the victim's car to make his escape.
+On the afternoon of 17 August 2017, 22-year-old Younes Abouyaaqoub drove a van into a crowd of pedestrians on La Rambla street in Barcelona, Catalonia, Spain, killing 13 people and injuring at least 130 others, one of whom died as a result of the injuries ten days later, on 27 August.
+Abouyaaqoub fled the attack on foot, then killed another person in order to steal the victim's car and escape.
+He was later killed by police in Subirats, a town 31 km west of Barcelona, on 21 August.

-Nine hours after the Barcelona attack, five men thought to be members of the same terrorist cell drove into pedestrians in nearby Cambrils, killing one woman and injuring six others.
-All five of those attackers were shot and killed by police.
+Nine hours after the Barcelona attack, five more men, thought to be members of the same terrorist cell, drove into another group of pedestrians in nearby Cambrils, killing one woman and injuring six.
+All five of these attackers were shot and killed by police.

-The night before the Barcelona attack, an explosion occurred in a house in the Catalan town of Alcanar, destroying the building and killing two members of the terrorist cell, including the 40-year-old imam thought to be the mastermind.
-The home had more than 120 gas canisters inside which police believe the cell was attempting to make into one large bomb (or three smaller bombs to be placed in three vans that they had rented) but which they accidentally detonated.
+The night before the Barcelona attack, an explosion occurred in a house in the Catalan town of Alcanar, destroying the building and killing two members of the terrorist cell, including the 40-year-old imam, thought to be the mastermind behind the coordinated attacks.
+The home was found to have contained more than 120 gas canisters, which police believe the cell was attempting to convert into either one large bomb or three smaller bombs, to be transported by rental van and detonated in additional attacks, but that the explosives were accidentally detonated.

 The Prime Minister of Spain, Mariano Rajoy, called the attack in Barcelona a jihadist attack.
 Amaq News Agency attributed indirect responsibility for the attack to the Islamic State.
-The attacks were the deadliest in Spain since the March 2004 Madrid train bombings and the deadliest in Barcelona since the 1987 Hipercor bombing.
-Younes Abouyaaqoub, the driver of the van in the Barcelona attack, was killed by police in Subirats, a town 31 km west of Barcelona on 21 August.
+The attacks were the deadliest in Spain since the 2004 Madrid train bombings and the deadliest in Barcelona since the 1987 Hipercor bombing.

-A 2022 statement by former Spanish police commissioner José Manuel Villarejo appeared to suggest in the Spanish High Court that the Spanish National Intelligence Service was aware of the attacks.
-Others have dismissed this statement as a conspiracy theory.
+A 2022 statement by former Spanish police commissioner José Manuel Villarejo in the Spanish High Court appeared to suggest that the Spanish National Intelligence Service was aware of, and potentially involved in, the attacks.
+However, others have since dismissed his claim as a conspiracy theory.